mommy003/MSML/README.md

 126 0.01181463 8.180162e-22
 127 0.01207579 2.905659e-22
 ```
--	evaluation3. out is the output file which contains R2 and P-values for the best models, which are not significantly different from the top-performing model.
+-	evaluation3.out is the output file which contains R2 and P-values for the best models, which are not significantly different from the top-performing model.
 ```
 selected models **********************
 model#    R^2          p-value         Configurations